-Clever, entertaining and wonderfully human, Sebastián Borensztein’s Heroic Losers is a heist comedy drama that shows you the best of Argentinian values.
+Sebastián Borensztein’s Heroic Losers (La Odisea de los Giles) is a hilarious heist comedy drama that shows you the best of Argentinian values.

 But that’s not all.
 The economic crisis is not the only factor that made our “giles” lose all their money, as they soon discover that, before the collapse, a ruthless lawyer with the ironic name of Fortunato (“Lucky”) Manzi (Andrés Parra) had already withdrawn every single dollar available at the bank, aware of what was about to happen to the country.
 Which puts our heroes in a very unique position indeed – that of having someone to blame, at least partially, for a tragedy that turned a whole country upside down.
 With the new, Robin Hood-esque mission of getting back what rightfully belongs to them, they join forces to plan the perfect heist, Danny Ocean style.